 Possible side effects of SRT include edema (swelling), occasional neurological problems, and radiation necrosis (an accumulation of dead cells).
 A second surgery to remove the build-up of dead tumor cells may be required.

 Types of Stereotactic Radiosurgery Equipment

-Two types of machines are used routinely to deliver stereotactic radiation therapy: Gamma Knife® and linear accelerators (LINAC).
+Two types of machines are used routinely to deliver SRT: Gamma Knife® and linear accelerators (LINAC).